Do you have something

 "In Small Doses: Arsenic" is a ten minute movie about the risks associated with exposure to potentially harmful amounts of arsenic in private well water.
 Please see the video found at Arsenic in Water movie

-For additional information about wells, read DES fact sheets at Well fact sheets.
+For additional information about wells, read DES fact sheets at

 Don't wonder what's in your well water, test it today!